Two men, fixed on the same thing

 They go back to another haggard flat

-Kept a bare home on a dwindling thread
+Kept a bare home on a thread

-By the woman who is holding on for them.
+By the woman who still believes

 A tightened belt, dig up, shoot, rush

 And then fucked on the foam sofa.
 Done.

 She tidies around, makes a list to take